semgrep/semgrep-docs/docs/semgrep-code/editor.md

 Upon saving, a rule’s visibility is **private** by default.
 A private rule is visible only to members within an organization.

-- To share a rule, click **Share > Public > Confirm**.
+- To share a rule outside your organization, click **Share > Public > Confirm**.
 If you want to share this specific version of the rule, you can also toggle Permalink.
 This provides a shortlink to this version of the rule, which will not change if the rule is modified.
 - To share a private rule with those who can access it, click **Share** and copy the **URL link**.

 Some older rules in Semgrep AppSec Platform may be **unlisted** rather than private.
 These rules are marked with an icon without a lock, and can be shared with anyone, including those who cannot access Semgrep AppSec Platform.